-The Center’s mission is: to work collaboratively with communities and other partners, to translate, evaluate and disseminate effective individual, organizational, community and regional strategies for addressing critical public health and health-related issues in rural and underserved populations.
+The center’s mission is to increase the capacity of communities to improve population health utilizing a community health development approach.
 The overall goal of CCHD is to stimulate research, education, program planning and implementation, dissemination, and evaluation as partners with communities for the ultimate purpose of improving population health status.
 Through existing and future relationships within the Texas A&M University System and various communities across the nation, CCHD will be able to capitalize on the resources and expertise of our partners.

 Partnering with Communities to Understand and Address Health Disparities